WenqinSHAO/rtt/docs/path_analysis.md

 An IFP is complete means all of its Paris ID is mapped to an IP path, i.e. non-empty.

-### Simple/Vanilla detection
+### Simple/Vanilla detection/Forward expansion
-A straightforward way of detecting IFP changes in IP path sequences along side with Paris ID is to construct IFP by adopting compatible (Paris ID, IP path) tuple one by one, till the compatibility test failed start a new segment.
+A straightforward way of detecting IFP changes in IP path sequences along side with Paris ID is to construct path segments following a same IFP by adopting compatible (Paris ID, IP path) tuple one by one, i.e. forward expansion.
+Till the compatibility test failed, a new segment is started with a new IFP.
 The beginning of each resulted segment is then when IFP change happens.
 Here below the procedure in pseudo code:
 ```
 Algo: simple_detection
 InPut: sequence of (Paris ID, IP Path)
-OutPut: sequence of segments in InPut following a same IFP
+OutPut: sequence of path segments in InPut following a same IFP

 1: segment.begin  <- 0 # idx starting from 0
 2: segment.end <- 0